gerardbm/atomic/README.md

 **Knowin Issues**

 If you are using Windows XP, do not use the archive program built-in to create the zip file of the first step.
 It does not support file paths longer than a certain length.
 Use a third party archiver like 7zip, which is free.

+### Font family

+The default font is DejaVu Sans Mono from the [DejaVu](http://dejavu-fonts.org) fonts family (under a [Free license](http://dejavu-fonts.org/wiki/License)).
+Anyway, Atomic is designed to look good with any kind of typography, as colors are distinguishable to any thickness.